SoarGroup/Soar/SoarQnA/resources/readme.txt

 validates a [non-comprehensive] set of unit tests based upon available sample data source instances/queries.

-The proposal document shows the input/output-link structures all in one slide.
-The basic sequence is as follows:
+The basic input/output-link structures are as follows:

 1. An agent issues a "qna-query" that specifies the source, query name, query parameters, and how results should be provided (all at once or incrementally).

-2. If the query is unsucessful, the output command will be augmented with a "^cursor nil" WME.
-If successful, however, it will receive a cursor-id that corresponds to a "qna-resultset" structure on input-link, that has that same cursor id.
+2a.
+If the query is unsucessful, the output command will be

-3. A resultset includes source, query name, cursor, and readable results.
-If results are provided all at once, subsequent results are created via a linked-list of "next" structures.
-   Otherwise, a "^next <id>" WME will augment the result, providing the cursor id of the next result (or nil if none left).

-4. Agents can dispose of resultsets via the "qna-dispose" output command, which requires a cursor id and receives a status augmentation.
+    augmented with a "^status error" WME.

+2b.
+If the query is successful, the output command will be
+    augmented with a "^status success" WME as well as an "id" integer-valued WME (which is useful for debugging purposes, as well as if a next command is issued for incremental results).
+The first "result" will also augment the command.
+    The result identifier has a "features" identifier, with key/value pairs below, and a "next" WME.
+The next augmentation is either "nil" (no further results), "pending" (additional results, incremental), or a recursive identifier (additional results, all).

-5. Agents can get additional incremental results via the "qna-next" output command, which requires a cursor id and receives a status augmentation.
+3. Agents can get additional incremental results via the "qna-next" output command, which requires a "query" WME, with integer value referring to the "id" of a qna-query, and receives a status augmentation.
+If successful, the "^next pending" WME of the associated query will be replaced with an identifier, with associated features and next.<< nil pending >>.

 Note that currently all results come back during a single output phase.
 Care should be taken to avoid costly queries, which will